globallyunique/agile-requirements-framework/supporting-articles/scenario-as-detailed-requirements.md

 ## Investing in Your Scenarios

-The biggest thing needed to make the proposed use of BDD Scenarios as detailed requirements work, is continuous investment in the scenarios.
+The biggest thing needed to make the proposed use of BDD Scenarios as detailed requirements work, is continuous investment in those scenarios.
 You must:
 - Write and re-write them with a focus on understandability.
 - Refactor to eliminate duplication, overlap, and redundancy, e.g., scenarios that cover simple early features that are now covered by more complex examples could be deleted
 - Keep the text up to date with the current implementation